serenity-rs/serenity/examples/README.md

  5 => Command Framework: The main example, where it's demonstrated how to use serenity's command framework,
       along with mosts of it's utilities.
-      This example also shows how to share data between events and commands, using `Context.data` 6 => Voice: Simple example on playing back audio with serenity, along with FFMPEG and Youtube-DL.
- 7 => Simple Bot Stucture: An example showing the recommended file structure to use.
+      This example also shows how to share data between events and commands, using `Context.data` 6 => Simple Bot Stucture: An example showing the recommended file structure to use.
- 8 => Env Logging: How to use the tracing crate along with serenity.
+ 7 => Env Logging: How to use the tracing crate along with serenity.
- 9 => Shard Manager: How to get started with using the shard manager.
+ 8 => Shard Manager: How to get started with using the shard manager.
-10 => Voice Recieve: How to recieve voice audio packets.
-      WARNING: This example *may* not work, PR #806 is aiming to fix this.
-11 => Create Message Builder: How to send embeds and files.
+ 9 => Create Message Builder: How to send embeds and files.
-12 => Collectors: How to use the collectors feature to wait for messages and reactions.
+10 => Collectors: How to use the collectors feature to wait for messages and reactions.
-13 => Gateway Intents: How to use intents to limit the events the bot will recieve.
+11 => Gateway Intents: How to use intents to limit the events the bot will recieve.
-14 => Global Data: How to use the client data to share data between commands and events safely.
+12 => Global Data: How to use the client data to share data between commands and events safely.
-15 => Parallel Loops: How to run tasks in a loop with context access.
+13 => Parallel Loops: How to run tasks in a loop with context access.
       Additionally, show how to send a message to a specific channel.
-16 => Voice Events and Queue: How to register and access a voice track queue, and how to use track events (e.g., timing).
-17 => Voice Storage: How to use in-memory and compressed sources to cheaply share resources between several calls, compress larger resources, and allow for fast seeking.
 ```

 2. Manually running: